-A staple of home cooks all over Vietnam, this soup owes its rich body and deep flavor to a broth of crab shells and dried shrimp.
+A staple of home cooks all over Vietnam, this soup owes its rich body and deep flavor to a homemade broth made by simmering crab shells and dried shrimp in water.

 - 1 (16-oz.) package thin bún (Vietnamese rice vermicelli)